MarckBamaca/remodelapartments/src/pages/index.md

     padding_bottom: medium
     background_color: none
   - type: cta_section
-    title: Regain Control of your To Dos
+    title: Regain Control of your remodel
     content: >-
       Download App Land now and connect with all your calendars, project management tools and task lists — it doesn't get easier than this!